Part of pregnancy is gaining weight, but how much is normal? Get to know the usual weight gain during pregnancy and learn how to keep track of it.

 Have you ever wondered where the extra weight that you gain during pregnancy goes?
-It may feel like it is all placed in your belly but it’s not.
+It may feel like it is all placed in your belly, but it’s not.
 For pregnant women who are within the normal BMI (18.5-24.9), here’s where the extra weight goes:

 Work Out Your Desired Pregnancy Weight

-First, Compute for your Basal Mass Index or BMI.
+To work out your desired pregnancy weight gain, you should calculate your Basal Mass Index or BMI.
 This can be done by getting the square of your height in meters and dividing it by your weight.